• Heritage Christian Jan 2024

 Posted on |

 Have you been searching for summer reading programs to keep your child reading, motivated, and learning throughout break?
-While summer is usually time for mental breaks, going on family trips and sleeping in, there can also be time for slowing down with a good book in hand.
+While summer is usually time for mental breaks, going on family trips, and sleeping in, there can also be time for slowing down with a good book in hand.

 Find all the “summer reading programs near me” you could possibly desire on this list!